 History AllGulpen-WittemKerkradeMaastrichtRoerdalenSimpelveldValkenburg Kasteel Schaloen Castle Schaloen, Oud-Valkenburg on a sunny Sunday morning in October.
 The castle is national heritage and has been built with local marl, marlstone ( Limburgse Mergel).
 Oldest references date from the 13th century, however the current state dates from 16th to 19th century.
 Nowadays you can stay in the nearby stables (hotel, b&b) or have a meal.
 If you have a couple of million Euro's to spend: it is for sale! 🙂 You'll have some nice surroundings as well, it's a great area for hiking or enjoying nature in general!
 (2017) Fort Sint Pieter (Saint Peter’s Fortress) 16th Century fort located on the south-side of the city of Maastricht.
 Built on the north slope of the Sint-Pietersberg it served to defend the southern defence walls around the city of Maastricht (but in the end the city had to surrender to the French).
 Nowadays restored and a tourist attraction.
 (2016) Hoeve Vernelsberg Only a small part of the full restored iconic farm house, located right in the middle of the country side of Zuid-Limburg.
-(2004) Locked The mining of coal has always been a major part of Limburg, especially from the beginning of the 20th century to the midst of the 1970's.
+(2004) E2 1040 Steam Locomotive This 90 ton piece of machinery operates on the "Miljoenenlijn" - a stretch of railroad in between the towns of Schin op Geul, Simpelveld and Kerkrade.
+This historic steam locomotive was built in 1910 in Sweden and has been in service at the Miljoenenlijn since 2010.
+(2018) Locked The mining of coal has always been a major part of Limburg, especially from the beginning of the 20th century to the midst of the 1970's.
 The Continium museum in Kerkrade has various exhibits on display that give an insight in how difficult working in this industrial environment must have been.
 (2017) IJzeren Rijn Abandoned and overgrown part of the controversial freight railway called "Iron Rhine" (Steel Rhine) that connects (the port of) Antwerp (Belgium) and Mönchengladbach (Germany).
 Between Roermond and the German border, traffic has fully ceased since 1991.
 However the Dutch and Belgian authorities remain discussing the re-opening of the railway (and whether the route should go through Meinweg national park like it does on the photo).
 (2018) Want to frame these photos?
 Order quality prints at Oypo!
-Image Updates RSS Feed Leave a Reply Cancel reply You have to agree to the comment policy.Comment Name * Email * Website Save my name, email, and website in this browser for the next time I comment.
+Image Updates RSS Feed Leave a Reply Cancel reply Comment Name * Email * Website Save my name, email, and website in this browser for the next time I comment.